penchalucky/FoodDeliveryApp/README.md

   CONSTRAINT `fk7`
     FOREIGN KEY (`userId`)
     REFERENCES `foodapp`.`user` (`userId`)
-    ON DELETE NO ACTION
-    ON UPDATE NO ACTION);
+    ON DELETE NO ACTION ON UPDATE NO ACTION); and when you run the project the home page is looks like this